 The array of flower colors and their shape and fragrance have made English garden roses increasingly popular with American flower arrangers and gardeners.

-Over the last 60 years, David Austin of Wolverhampton, England, has developed hundreds of roses that combine the graceful style of the old roses of the 19th century—full of petals, outstanding fragrance, and muted color—with larger blooms and stronger stems that arrangers appreciate.
+In the early 1950s, David Austin (1926-2018) of Wolverhampton, England, began breeding roses.
+Now a family business, David Austin Roses has developed hundreds of varieties that combine the graceful style of the old roses of the 19th century—full of petals, outstanding fragrance, and muted color—with larger blooms and stronger stems that arrangers appreciate.
 The rose shrubs are healthy, smaller (4 to 6 feet by 4 to 6 feet), and bloom all season, especially if deadheaded.

 Choosing English Garden Roses for Your Garden

 As Sheila Macqueen, the renowned British floral designer, rightfully said, “What an impossible task to choose a collection of roses!”
-The following are healthy, reliable, easy to grow and all but one repeat flower.
+The following are healthy, reliable, and easy to grow, and all but one repeat flower.
 Among the best David Austin roses for cutting in the U.S. are:

 - CHARLOTTE – soft yellow upward-facing blooms on strong stems growing on compact bushes.
 Good as a standard.